-The multi-pronged approach to risk management, complemented by the three lines of defence, ensures that risks within the portfolio are looked at in a comprehensive manner.
-While risks remain, they are well identified and managed within established risk tolerance.
+This multipronged approach to risk management, complemented by the three lines of defence, ensures that risks within the portfolio are looked at in a comprehensive manner.
+While risks remain, they are well-identified and managed within an established risk tolerance.

 Legal and regulatory risks relate to uncertainties in the interpretation and application of laws and regulations, the enforcement of rights or the management of potential litigation, breaches in contracts, laws or regulations.
 Compliance risk refers to the risk of legal or regulatory sanctions, financial loss or reputational damage arising from non-compliance with applicable laws and regulations.

-GIC’s compliance programme comprises robust policies, procedures, effective controls, monitoring and surveillance.
+GIC’s compliance programme comprises robust policies, procedures, effective controls, and monitoring, and surveillance.
 The implementation of a rigorous compliance programme is underpinned by a strong culture of ethics and compliance.
-All staff are required to observe the policies and procedures set out in GIC’s Compliance Manual (incorporating the Code of Ethics), comply with all applicable laws and regulations, uphold exemplary conduct and act with integrity at all times.
-Regular and targeted training is conducted and an annual compliance quiz is administered, to reinforce awareness and understanding and to strengthen GIC’s compliance culture.
+All staff are required to observe the policies and procedures set out in GIC’s Compliance Manual (incorporating the Code of Ethics), comply with all applicable laws and regulations, uphold exemplary conduct, and to act with integrity at all times.
+Regular and targeted training is conducted and an annual compliance quiz is administered to reinforce awareness and understanding, and to strengthen GIC’s compliance culture.
 The compliance programme also requires that all staff adhere to their confidentiality obligations and responsibilities.

-GIC’s Tax Risk Management Framework underscores our commitment to be compliant with tax laws, rules, regulations and obligations set by the respective governments of the jurisdictions in which we invest and operate.
-We ensure that tax-related decisions are handled with professional skill, care and diligence, with relevant documentation that evidences the facts, considerations and decisions taken.
+GIC’s Tax Risk Management Framework underscores our commitment to be compliant with tax laws, rules, regulations, and obligations set by the respective governments of the jurisdictions in which we invest and operate.
+We ensure that tax-related decisions are handled with professional skill, care and diligence, and with the relevant documentation that evidences the facts, considerations and decisions taken.
 We seek written advice, opinion or confirmation, where appropriate, to substantiate our tax positions.
 Our tax positions and obligations are clearly represented in line with applicable tax laws and regulations.
-We also engage with tax authorities in an open, constructive and professional manner.
+We also engage with tax authorities in an open, constructive, and professional manner.